nkinnan/esphome-pace-bms/README.md

 - Want to contribute more directly?
 Found a bug?
 Submit a PR!
 Could be helpful to discuss it with me first if it's non-trivial design change, or adding a new variant.

-- And of course, if you appreciate the work that went into this, you can always [buy me a coffee](https://www.buymeacoffee.com/nkinnan) <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="nkinnan" data-color="#FFDD00" data-emoji="☕"  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script> :)
+- And of course, if you appreciate the work that went into this, you can always [buy me a coffee](https://www.buymeacoffee.com/nkinnan) :)